raghulk/Helmetly/README.md

 - Play Store Link - https://play.google.com/store/apps/details?id=com.sportstracking.helmetly

-- Link to the APK (Until the app is live on Play Store) - <a href="https://github.com/raghulk/Helmetly/raw/master/app/debug/Helmetly.apk" target="_blank">Download Helmetly</a>

 - App screenshots are attached at the bottom of the readme.

 ## Libraries Used